bsccf/Uni-notes/SESA1015/unordered/Flight mechanics/weight of an aircraft.md

 >> $W_s=$ Weight of dry aircraft
 >> $W_f=$ Weight of fuel

-At the start of the
+At the start of the journey the fuel is at a maximum.